Introduction to settlement agreements

 Claims against you

-If you think that your employer may have a claim against you then we can negotiate for a clause in the Agreement saying that it compromises claims against you as well as claims by you.
+If you think that your employer may have a claim against you then you should consider negotiating for a clause in the agreement saying that it compromises claims against you as well as claims by you.